AdaCore/learn/content/courses/intro-to-ada/chapters/tasking.rst

 This synchronization
 occurs in the :ada:`T.Start` statement.
-After the rendezvous completes, the main task and task :ada:`T` again run concurrently until they synchronize one final time when the main subprogram Show_Rendezvous finishes.
+After the rendezvous completes, the main task and task :ada:`T` again run concurrently until they synchronize one final time when the main subprogram :ada:`Show_Rendezvous` finishes.

 An entry may be used to perform more than a simple task synchronization: it also may perform multiple statements during the time both tasks are